verekia/js-stack-boilerplate/README.md

 [![Build Status](https://travis-ci.org/verekia/js-stack-boilerplate.svg?branch=master)](https://travis-ci.org/verekia/js-stack-boilerplate)

-The final boilerplate code of [JavaScript Stack from Scratch](https://github.com/verekia/js-stack-from-scratch) V2 tutorial.
+Final boilerplate code of the [JavaScript Stack from Scratch](https://github.com/verekia/js-stack-from-scratch) tutorial.

 ## How to use this boilerplate

+This boilerplate is available in **two versions**:

+- `js-stack-boilerplate` (this version): Contains only free open-source tools.
+- [`js-stack-boilerplate-with-services`](https://github.com/verekia/js-stack-boilerplate/tree/master-with-services): A version with Heroku, Travis, and Coveralls included.

-Don't clone this repository, just download the [latest release](https://github.com/verekia/js-stack-boilerplate/releases), and edit `package.json` with your own info.
+Don't clone this repository, just download the [latest release](https://github.com/verekia/js-stack-boilerplate/releases) for the version you want, and edit `package.json` with your own info.

-Run `yarn && yarn start` or `npm install && npm start`.
+Run `yarn && yarn start`.
 That's it!

 ## Demo